Skip to main content

 Extending Your Stay Beyond 30 Days

-If you are enjoying your Thailand trip and want to stay longer than 30 days, you can extend your visa exemption once for an additional 30 days at any Thai immigration office inside the country.
-This gives you a total maximum stay of 60 days per visit.
+If you are enjoying your Thailand trip and want to stay longer than your visa-exempt period, you can extend your visa exemption once for an additional 30 days at any Thai immigration office inside the country.
+With the current 60-day exemption this gives a total maximum stay of 90 days per visit (it becomes 60 days once the approved reduction to a 30-day exemption takes effect — verify before travel).
 The extension process is straightforward and can be completed in a single visit to the immigration office, though queues can be long during peak tourist season.

 Thailand Stay Extension for Filipino Visa-Exempt Visitors